Ket3r/script-server-wiki/Script-config.md

     * Default: true
     */
   "requires_terminal": true,
   /**
   * Required: no
   * Description: allows to specify working directory of the script.
   * Type: string
   * Default: the working directory, from which the server was started */
   "working_directory": "/home/me/temp",
   /**
   * Required: no
+  * Default: true for linux and mac, false otherwise
+  * Description: enables bash color parsing and sending colored output to the user interface.
+E.g. \033[01;31m is a bold red text
+  * Type: boolean
+  */
+  "bash_formatting": true,
+  /**
+    * Required: no
     * Description: list of script parameters
     * Type: array
     */
   "parameters": [
     {
       /**
         * Required: no
         * Description: the name of the parameter, which will be shown to the user.
 Required for non-constant parameters
         * Type: string
         */
       "name": "MyParam",
       /**
       * Required: no